 My first idea was to make a simple hot pad.
-When I saw how nice the coffee bags stood up to a very hot iron, I thought wala!
+When I saw how nice the coffee bags stood up to a very hot iron, I thought wa-la!
 This burlap is so thick, it would be perfect for a hot pad.
 And, if I was going to line it too that would just be another layer of protection.

 I just sewed a square of coffee sack together with a square of white burlap, right sides together – just like a pillow leaving one side open.
-I then turned it inside out and pressed the linen edge under and sewed in place.
+Then, I turned it inside out and pressed the linen edge under and sewed in place.
 Here is the example where I left that thick side seam in place for looks.